Amish Friendship Bread – Blessing or Curse?

 3 1-gallon re-sealable Ziploc bags

 In a glass measuring cup, add ¼ cup warm water, add yeast.
 Allow yeast to dissolve – takes about 10 minutes.
 Stir to combine and set aside.
 REMEMBER – USE NO METAL!
-Best to always use glass and wooden spoon.
+Best to always use glass and a wooden spoon.

-In a large non-metal bowl, combine sugar and flour with whisk.
+In a large non-metal bowl, combine sugar and flour with a whisk.
 Slowly add milk and then yeast – stir till combined.